-3C 465 is associated with NGC7720, the dominant "diffuse" galaxy in the cluster Abell 2634, and is among the best studied WAT sources in the northern sky due to its proximity and peculiar morphology within this class of radio sources.
+3C465 is associated with NGC7720, the dominating "diffuse" galaxy in the cluster Abell 2634, and is among the best studied WAT sources in the northern sky due to its proximity and peculiar morphology within this class of radio sources.
 Detailed imaging studies in the optical (e.g. Colina & Perez-Fournon 1990; Capetti et al. 2005), radio (e.g. Leahy 1984; Hardcastle & Sakelliou 2004) and X-ray (e.g. Schindler & Prieto 1997; Hardcastle et al. 2005) have previously been made.
 Its jet and hotspots as shown in our total intensity maps (see Section 3.2) have been extensively studied and large-scale properties of the plumes are also well known.
+The tails of WAT sources generally bend in a common direction, resulting in their overall characteristic U, V, or C shape.
+These sources are generally assumed to form by motion of the host galaxy relative to the cluster: the host galaxies are thought to be nearly stationary at the bottom of cluster potential wells, moving with velocities $\sim 200$ km s-1 in an oscillatory motion of amplitude < 0.3 of a core radius (e.g. Burns et al. 1982).

-Although driven by essentially similar underlying physical mechanisms, the morphology, kinematics and dynamics of AGN jets is heavily influenced by differences in host galaxy properties and environment, and efforts are ongoing to constrain the physics driving the jet structures in these cosmic outflows, including where and how particles are accelerated in the jets and hotspots.
-As part of the e-MERLIN Legacy project, which aims to resolve some of these key questions in extragalactic jet physics, we present new high-resolution and high-sensitivity studies from multi-configuration, multi-frequency VLA and e-MERLIN observations of the WAT source 3C 465.
+Although driven by essentially similar underlying physical mechanisms, the morphology, kinematics and dynamics of these jets is heavily influenced by differences in host galaxy properties and environment, and efforts are ongoing to constrain the physics driving the jet structures in these cosmic outflows, including where and how particles are accelerated in the jets and hotspots.
+As part of the e-MERLIN Legacy project, which aims to resolve some of these key questions in extragalactic jet physics, we present new high-resolution and high-sensitivity studies from multi-configuration, multi-frequency VLA and e-MERLIN observations of the WAT source 3C465.

-Throughout this paper, we assume a concordance cosmology with $\Omega_m = 0.27$, $\Omega{\Lambda} = 0.73$, and $H_0 = 75$ km s-1 Mpc-1.
-At the current best known redshift of 3C 465 - i.e., $z = 0.03035\pm0.00015$ (Smith et al. 2004), one arcsec is equivalent to a projected length of 0.56 kpc.
-Spectral indices, α are defined in the sense $S \propto v^{\alpha}$.
+Throughout this paper, we assume a concordance cosmology with $\Omega_m = 0.27$ , $\Omega{\Lambda} = 0.73$ , and $H_0 = 75$ km s-1 Mpc-1.
+At the current best known redshift of 3C465 - i.e., $z = 0.03035 \pm 0.00015$ (Smith et al. 2004), one arcsec is equivalent to a projected length of 0.56 kpc.
+Spectral indices, $\alpha$ are defined in the sense $S \propto v^{\alpha}$ .
 J2000 co-ordinates are used throughout.